Lucky Dog Cuisine receives the Advisor’s second-highest tier rating of 4 stars.

 However, with 41% of the total calories in our example coming from fat versus just 24% from protein, some recipes may not be suitable for every animal.

-Lucky Dog Cuisine is a meat-based wet dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 3.5 stars.
+Lucky Dog Cuisine contains both grain and grain-free wet dog foods using a moderate amount of named meats as its main source of animal protein, thus earning the brand 4 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.